-- All coffee is made of ground, roasted beans.
+- All coffee made of ground coffee, roasted beans.

 - Green beans are soft, spongy things with a grass-like smell.
 They can be stored before roasting for a very long time.

-- Coffee strains from different parts of the world taste differently, eve if they are roasted the same!
+- Coffee strains from different parts of the world taste differently, even if they are roasted the same!

 - As coffee beans are roasted, they turn darker and expand.

 - It is using a cup of a drip-coffee maker or a French press when preparing a coffee.

 A Quick Word on Coffee Roasts and Preparation